 Where and when will the Munich Philharmonic play concerts in the future?

 The orchestra played its last concerts for the time being in the Philharmonic Hall (Gasteig in Haidhausen) in July.
-It will move along the Isar River to Gasteig HP8 on 18 September and audiences will then be able to see it in its new home.
-The Munich Philharmonic will mark the opening of the new Isarphilharmonie with a celebratory concert on 8 October 2021.
+The Munich Philharmonic will mark the opening of the new Isarphilharmonie with a celebratory concert on 8 October 2021 and provide surprising opening weeks in the Gasteig HP8.
 For further information, visit the website of the Munich Philharmonic.

-The last opening day for the Munich City Library in the Gasteig will be 31 July 2021.
-The City Library will then open its doors at Gasteig HP8 on 8 October, focusing on music, lifelong learning and languages.
+The last opening day for the Munich City Library in the Gasteig was 31 July 2021.
+The City Library will open its doors at Gasteig HP8 on 8 October, focusing on music, lifelong learning and languages.
 The second location at Gasteig Motorama (on the other side of Rosenheimer Straße, directly opposite the Gasteig) will open from 26 November as a family library with a games area.
-Both library locations will be open to users from 8 AM to 10 PM daily, including at weekends.
+Both library locations will be open to users from 7 AM to 11 PM daily, including at weekends.
 For comprehensive information and answers to a wide range of questions on how the move will affect library users, visit the website of the Munich City Library in the Gasteig (in German language).

 How much longer will courses from the Münchner Volkshochschule be held at Gasteig Haidhausen?